rumiio/SageMaker_Custom_Container/README.md

 ## Workshop Roadmap

 - [Run CloudFormation template](#run-cloudformation-template) to create an [Amazon EC2](https://aws.amazon.com/ec2/) instance, a S3 bucket, an IAM role, and a test Lambda function.
 You will be using the EC2 instance to build the Docker image and push it to ECR.
-Later on, You will be configuring the test Lambda function to call the SageMaker endpoint.
+You will configure the test Lambda function to call the SageMaker endpoint.
 - [Connect to EC2 instance](#connect-to-ec2-instance) via EC2 Instance Connect.
 - [Create a model object](#create-a-model-object-on-sagemaker) on SageMaker.
 - [Create an endpoint configuration](#create-an-endpoint-configuration-on-sagemaker) on SageMaker.